Ceramic hobs are easy to clean, look great and typically have lots of great safety features.

 This hob looks smooth and sleek on a kitchen countertop since it uses touch controls.
 It has four heat zones and features a control panel lock to prevent kids from turning it on.

 It heats up quickly and has an auto shut-off function so you it will turn itself off if you forget to switch it off.

 The Samsung C61R2AEE is a high-quality product that looks impressive and heats up quickly.
 One downside is that the rings are quite close together, which limits where you can fit larger pans.

 However, there is quite a big gap between the rings on the left and those on the right, so you can still fit two big pans on the hob as long as they aren’t on the same side.

 4. GIONIEN Ceramic Hob 60cm Electric Cooktop Burner

 Width: 60 cm

-- The rings are quite close together which isn’t ideal for bigger woks.
+One downside is that the rings are quite close together which isn’t ideal for big pans and woks.

 All in all, this ceramic hob offers excellent value for money for those on a budget!